rdfjs/data-model-spec/interface-spec.md

 - `String .toCanonical()` returns a canonical string representation of the quad.
   The [N-Triples canonical form](https://www.w3.org/TR/n-triples/#canonical-ntriples) must be used.
   Terms must be represented as defined in the `.toCanonical()` method of the Term interface.
-- `boolean .equals(Triple other)` returns true if and only if the argument is a) of the same type b) has all components equal Quads that contain a non-default graph must add the graph as defined in the [N-Quads specification](https://www.w3.org/TR/n-quads/).
+- `boolean .equals(Quad other)` returns true if and only if the argument is a) of the same type b) has all components equal Quads that contain a non-default graph must add the graph as defined in the [N-Quads specification](https://www.w3.org/TR/n-quads/).
   For that use case the definition of [N-Triples canonical form](https://www.w3.org/TR/n-triples/#canonical-ntriples) is extended: the whitespace following subject, predicate, object and graph MUST be a single space, (U+0020).